Last updated: May 5, 2023

 “I have been so impressed at the level of scholarship and cutting-edge research available here at the Seminary,” he said.
 “We have so many books that are being published that need to be made available in the Spanish language.
 Lord willing, I will serve as a bridge from here into the Latino culture.”

-Esteban expects to graduate in 2020 with a Ph.D. in Biblical Studies.
+Esteban graduates in 2023 with a Ph.D. in Biblical Studies.
 He and his wife, Tara, have three children, Elijah, Enoch and Evan.
 He takes family life so serious that he jokes that he is pursuing two Ph.D. degrees, one in Biblical Studies and the other in ways to love and cherish his wife and care for his family.
 “Asbury Theological Seminary,” says Esteban, “is the perfect place to fulfill both goals.”

 Prepare for the Call